How Many Patients Can a Primary Care Physician Treat? According to a study, not as many as required but delegation can lessen the workload.

 The number of patients to whom a doctor can deliver excellent care without sacrificing health and job satisfaction depends on many factors.
 A key determinant is the number of tasks that can be delegated.

-by the University of California at San Francisco’s Center for Excellence in Primary Care in 2012 looked at this issue and determined that if a primary care physician does everything herself — screening, counseling, immunization, drug prescription, routine chronic care plus treatment of acute conditions — working 43 hours a week for 47.1 weeks a year (the average estimated by the American Academy of Family Physicians), she can accommodate a maximum panel of only 983 patients.
+A study by the University of California at San Francisco’s Center for Excellence in Primary Care in 2012 looked at this issue and determined that if a primary care physician does everything herself — screening, counseling, immunization, drug prescription, routine chronic care plus treatment of acute conditions — working 43 hours a week for 47.1 weeks a year (the average estimated by the American Academy of Family Physicians), she can accommodate a maximum panel of only 983 patients.

 As much as 77 percent of a doctor’s time spent on preventive services, however, could be safely delegated to nonclinician care-team members, the UCSF researchers proposed.
 And another 47 percent of the hours a doctor devotes to patients managing common chronic conditions, they calculated, could be shifted to other personnel — registered nurses, pharmacists, health educators and medical assistants — aided by health information technology and working under standing physician orders.